 Table 3 - Summary of Project Stakeholders Name Role / Participation 1.
 First Nation LP The Connecting Communities are shareholders in First Nation LP Committed to working with Canada to develop a backup power implementation plan Mandated its affiliate Opiikapawiin to undertake backup power planning Received updates at Board and Shareholder meetings 2.
-Opiikapawiin Services LP 3.
-Tribal Councils Provided updates on OSLP's bi-weekly planning calls Provided a monthly update summary Supports OSLP's community engagement Review of draft Plan 4.
+Opiikapawiin Services LP Mandated by FNLP, including shareholders from the Connecting Communities, to facilitate backup power planning on behalf of FNLP Member of the Backup Power Working Group Co-author of the Plan 3.
+Tribal Councils Provided updates on Opiikapawiin's bi-weekly planning calls Provided a monthly update summary Supports Opiikapawiin's community engagement Review of draft Plan 4.
 Canada (Represented by ISC) Committed to work with FNLP (through Opiikapawiin) to develop a backup power implementation plan Member of the Backup Power Working Group Co-author of the Plan

-5. Wataynikaneyap Power Proponent for the 1700km new transmission lines to the Connecting Communities Required by the OEB to provide semi-annual reporting on the progress of backup power Provided information to the Connecting Communities on the expected reliability of the transmission line as well as high level options and requirements for backup power Provided information on transmission system outages to date in Pikangikum 6.
+5. Wataynikaneyap Power Proponent for the 1700km new transmission lines to the Connecting Communities Required by OEB to provide semi-annual reporting on the progress of backup power Provided information to the Connecting Communities on the expected reliability of the transmission line as well as high level options &amp; requirements for backup power Provided information on transmission system outages to date in Pikangikum 6.
 Hydro One Remote Communities Inc. Currently owns/operates diesel generation stations and/or local distribution systems in 10 of the Connecting Communities Engaged in the transfer process with the six IPA Connecting Communities to takeover local distribution service upon grid connection Assessed the options and requirements for re-purposing existing DGS assets in the Connecting Communities from prime power to backup power Assessed the costs to own and operate backup generating facilities by constructing assets on greenfield sites Participates in some Backup Power Working Group meetings 7.
 Ontario Ministry of Energy, Northern Development, & Mines Participates in Backup Power Working Group meetings Develops energy policy in Ontario, including legislation governing the Ontario Energy Board (OEB) Develops and administers (including through its agencies and the OEB) programs and services related to energy in Ontario, including the Rural or Remote Rate Protection (RRRP) subsidy program, which would contribute funding to operational costs of backup power